 Join our Patreon to get early access to our newest project, the Cincinnati Black History Activity Book, in partnership with the ROMAC.

 The neighborhood of Evanston has been historically marginalized both geographically and demographically by urban renewal, which has led to decades of disinvestment.
-By working with the Evanston Employment Resource Center (EERC) to establish "Celebrating Evanston", a community archive, this project seeks to capture voices of Evanston residents through oral histories so their stories can be better preserved.
+By working with King Records DX to establish "Celebrating Evanston", a community archive, this project seeks to capture voices of Evanston residents through oral histories so their stories can be better preserved.

 Copyright © 2021 Urbanist Media - All Rights Reserved.